Automated investigation and response in Microsoft Defender XDR

 Watch the following video to see how self-healing works:

-In Microsoft 365 Defender, automated investigation and response with self-healing capabilities works across your devices, email & content, and identities.
+In Microsoft Defender XDR, automated investigation and response with self-healing capabilities works across your devices, email & content, and identities.

 This article describes how automated investigation and response works.
-To configure these capabilities, see Configure automated investigation and response capabilities in Microsoft 365 Defender.
+To configure these capabilities, see Configure automated investigation and response capabilities in Microsoft Defender XDR.

 Your own virtual analyst